 As the last layer of sealant is drying you'll want to sprinkle non-toxic sand

-on the structure to provide traction for your pet lizard.
+structure to provide traction for your pet lizard.

 Then brushoff the excess sand after it dries, and you've got yourself

 a fun little conversation piece to put in your reptile tank!

 Be sure and watch the video above in which my pet bearded dragon

 attacks this scale model city in his attempts to get on the Godzilla movie list!

 Have A Great Story About building a model city?

 Do you have a great story about this?
 Share it!

 Click below to see contributions from other visitors to this page...